Online Master’s Programs in Health Law & Policy

 Students pursuing an online graduate-level health law and policy education at Hofstra University can link up with the Gitenstein Institute for Health Law and Policy.
 In this school, students, faculty, and industry leaders collaborate to make positive changes in the national healthcare system.
 Hofstra University’s Maurice A. Deane School of Law offers two master’s programs in health law and policy.
 Students with a law degree (JD or LLB) can enroll in the master of law program, while students without a law degree can enroll in the master of arts program.

 In the online 25-credit LLM program, students will take nine courses over 18 months.
-In the classroom, students are challenged with discussion topics pulled from the headlines, and, upon graduation, they join an alumni base of over 10,000 professionals working at the highest levels of the public and private sectors.
+In the classroom, students are challenged with discussion topics pulled from the headlines.
+Upon graduation, they join an alumni base of over 10,000 professionals working at the highest levels of the public and private sectors.

-Students will study topics like introduction to the American legal system; bioethics and the law; law of medical product discovery, development, and commercialization; business transactions in healthcare; public health law, policy, and ethics; representing healthcare providers; and healthcare compliance.
+Students will study topics such as an introduction to the American legal system, bioethics and the law, the law of medical product discovery, development, and commercialization, business transactions in healthcare, public health law, policy, and ethics, representing healthcare providers, and healthcare compliance.
 The courses may be taken exclusively online, but state restrictions may apply in Alabama, Minnesota, and Arkansas.
 No LSAT, GMAT, or GRE scores are required to apply.

 - Location: Hempstead, New York